NanyThery/cavela-technical-test/README.md

 On the quotations popup, It's not obvious to the user why some options are grayed out or disabled, since all the information is presented together.

 Probably a "Tabs" structure where each tab is for one supplier's quotation items, would be more helpful for the users.
-It could be also be of help a hint text specifying this.
+It could also be of help a hint text specifying this.